angular-es/AngularComunities/aio-x/content/guide/workspace-config.en.md

 * Removing comments and dead code
 * Rewriting code to use short, mangled names (minification)

 You can define and name additional alternate configurations (such as `stage`, for instance) appropriate to your development process.
-Some examples of different build configurations are `stable`, `archive` and `next` used by AIO itself, and the individual locale-specific configurations required for building localized versions of an app.
+Some examples of different build configurations are `stable`, `archive` and `next` used by AIO itself, and the individual locale-specific configurations required for building localized versions of an application.
 For details, see [Internationalization (i18n)](guide/i18n#merge-aot).

 You can select an alternate configuration by passing its name to the `--configuration` command line flag.

 You can also pass in more than one configuration name as a comma-separated list.
 For example, to apply both `stage` and `fr` build configurations, use the command `ng build --configuration stage,fr`.
 In this case,  the command parses the named configurations from left to right.
 If multiple configurations change the same setting, the last-set value is the final one.
+So in this example, if both `stage` and `fr` configurations set the output path the value in `fr` would get used.

 {@a build-props}